da-mkay/ng-builder-electron/README.md

 1. First, it asks for the name to use for the project that will be created.\
    That project will be a regular Angular app having the additional two sub folders `main` and `electron`.
 The `main` folder holds the typescript code for a Node.js app that will run in electrons main process.
 The `electron` folder simply holds the package.json that will be used as a base when generating the final package.json for the electron app (see [General information](#general-information)).
 2. The second question is about the builder that should be used for the main code. @da-mkay/ng-builder-typescript will simply use the typescript compiler to compile the code.
 If you will have a more complex main code then you can also use @richapps/ngnode, which uses webpack to bundle the code.
+(At the time this version of @da-mkay/ng-builder-electron was released, @richapps/ngnode was not yet fully Angular 12 compatible)
 3. Finally, the Angular app schematic is started to create an Angular application.
 The questions that appear (about Angular routing, sylesheet format etc.) are standard Angular questions.

 You are now ready to serve the electron app: